Guide for New Students

 • At UMW, only CHEM 112 (General Chemistry II) fulfills this requirement.

-• Other introductory courses generally required by Pre-PA programs.
-These courses may be taken in the first year, but may also be taken during a student’s second or third year without delaying a student’s application to the professional school of their choice.
+• These courses can be taken in the first year.
+Students can also be take them during their second or third year without delaying a student’s application to the professional school of their choice.

 • One semester (3 credits) of college-level statistics.